citrix/terraform-provider-citrixitm/website/docs/index.html.markdown

 # Citrix ITM Provider

-This provider allows you to manager your [Citrix ITM](https://www.cedexis.com/) infrastructure using Terraform.
+This provider allows you to manage [Citrix ITM](https://www.cedexis.com/) infrastructure using Terraform.

 Use the navigation on the left to read about the available resources.